FederatedAI/FATE/pipeline/README.md

 pipeline.set_roles(guest=10000, host=9999, arbiter=10002)
 ```

-Reader is required to use data source before any other component.
+`TableReader` is required to use data source before any other component.
-Add Reader to pipeline:
+Add TableReader to pipeline:

 ```python

 ```

-In most cases, `DataIO` follows `Reader` to load data into DataInstance format,
+In most cases, `DataIO` follows `TableReader` to load data into DataInstance format,
 which can then be used for data engineering and model training.
 Some components (such as `Union` and `Intersection`) can run directly on non-DataInstance tables.